Pat Morita: Later work

 Morita went on to play Tommy Tanaka in the Kirk Douglas-starring television movie Amos, receiving his first Primetime Emmy Award nomination and second Golden Globe Award nomination for the role.

 He wrote and starred in the World War II romance film Captive Hearts (1987).
 He hosted the educational home video series Britannica's Tales Around the World (1990–1991).
-He made an appearance on The Fresh Prince of Belair in the 1994 Season 5 episode “Love Hurts”.
+He made an appearance on The Fresh Prince of Bel-Air in the 1994 Season 5 episode “Love Hurts”.
+He also made a guest appearance on a 1996 episode of Married... with Children.
 Later in his career he starred on the Nickelodeon television series The Mystery Files of Shelby Woo (1996–1998), and had a recurring role on the sitcom The Hughleys (2000).
-He also made a guest appearance on a 1996 episode of Married... with Children.
 He went on to star in the short film Talk To Taka as a sushi chef who doles out advice to anyone who will hear him.
 He voiced the Emperor of China in Disney's 36th animated feature Mulan (1998) and reprised the role in Mulan II (2004), a direct-to-video sequel and Kingdom Hearts II.
+He was given a star on the Hollywood Walk of Fame in 1994.

 He spoofed his role as "Mr. Miyagi" in a series of commercials for Colgate toothpaste; he portrayed the white-clad Wisdom Tooth, hailing Colgate as "The Wise Choice".
+He also co-starred with Ichiro Suzuki in a 1996 Nissan commercial aired in Japan.

 He had a cameo appearance in the 2001 Alien Ant Farm music video "Movies".
 His appearance in the video spoofed his role in The Karate Kid.
 In 2002, he made a guest appearance on an episode of Spy TV.
-In 2003, he had a cameo on an episode of Yes, Dear, as an unnamed karate teacher, potentially being Miyagi.
+In 2003, he had a cameo on an episode of the sitcom Yes, Dear, as an unnamed karate teacher, potentially being Miyagi.
 He would also reprise his role (to an extent) in the stop-motion animated series Robot Chicken in 2005.

 Death

-Morita died of kidney failure, following a urinary tract and gallbladder infection, on November 24, 2005, at his home in Las Vegas, Nevada, at the age of 73.
-Throughout his life, Morita had battled alcoholism.
+Pat Morita died of kidney failure, following a urinary tract and gallbladder bacterial infection, on November 24, 2005, at his home in Las Vegas, Nevada, at the age of 73.

 He was cremated at Palm Green Valley Mortuary and Cemetery in Las Vegas, Nevada.

 Posthumous credits

-Roles created prior to his passing were included in a few posthumous works.
-He voiced Master Udon in the 2006 SpongeBob SquarePants Season 4 episode "Karate Island" (the episode was dedicated to his memory).
+Roles created prior to his death were included in a few posthumous works.
+He voiced Master Udon in the SpongeBob SquarePants episode "Karate Island" (the episode was dedicated to his memory).
 He had a role in the independent feature film Only the Brave (2006), about the 442nd Regimental Combat Team, where he plays the father of lead actor (and director) Lane Nishikawa (the film included two other Karate Kid stars, Yuji Okumoto and Tamlyn Tomita).
 He also had roles in Act Your Age (2011), Royal Kill (2009), and Remove All Obstacles (2010).

-The fifth episode of the 2018–present series Cobra Kai (a web-streaming follow up to the original Karate Kid films) was dedicated to his memory.
-Mr. Miyagi is frequently referenced via archival footage from the original films during Cobra Kai, having died on November 15, 2011 (6 years after Morita's death).
+The fifth episode of the Netflix series Cobra Kai was dedicated in his memory.
+In-universe, Mr. Miyagi died on November 15, 2011, but is frequently referenced via archive footage from the original films.